Step7750/node-csgo-cdn/README.md

         updateInterval: 30000, // seconds between update checks, -1 to disable auto-updates
         logLevel: 'info', // logging level, (error, warn, info, verbose, debug, silly)
         stickers: true, // whether to obtain the vpk for stickers
+        graffiti: true, // whether to obtain the vpk for graffiti
         musicKits: true, // whether to obtain the vpk for music kits
-        cases: false, // whether to obtain the vpk for cases
+        cases: true, // whether to obtain the vpk for cases
-        tools: false, // whether to obtain the vpk for tools
+        tools: true, // whether to obtain the vpk for tools
-        statusIcons: false, // whether to obtain the vpk for status icons }
+        statusIcons: true, // whether to obtain the vpk for status icons }
     ```